Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 Finally, we also estimate tax base elasticity by [TODO: Elaborate]

-We now turn to describing our vanilla CRE and FE analyses, then proceed to more thoroughly delineate our final FE-2SLS regression model.
+We now turn to describing our instrument-free CRE and FE analyses, then proceed to more thoroughly delineate our final FE-2SLS regression model.

 ### Correlated Random-Effects (CRE)